 Surprisingly the sugar brings out the flavor of the vinegar.
 If the sauce tastes a little off at first, add a pinch of sugar – this worked wonders for me.

 Oh and if you’ve got one of those adorable clay pots which you have yet to show off – get it out now – this is the dish for it.

-I truly loved this recipe and cannot wait to have kitchen access so I can make it over and over again.
+I truly loved this recipe for fish flavored eggplant and cannot wait to have kitchen access so I can make it over and over again.
 Or maybe just a dinner party sized portion – all for myself.

 We have already made the transition into Vietnam so I am on the look out for a new favorite ingredient (but eggplant is still on the back on my mind).

 I really hope you enjoyed my fish flavored eggplant recipe.
 If you are still looking for more recipes with Chinese eggplant head over to my garlic and chili eggplant.

 An authentic Chinese eggplant recipe.
 Originally made with fish but now completely vegan - you won't be able to stop yourself.

 - 1 Asian eggplant,

 - 3-4 small pickled red chili peppers, minced